bit-phile/bit-phile.github.io/content/tech/docker/docker-image-layers.md

 ![Docker-image-layers](/tech/docker/docker-image-layers.png)

-# Deep dive into Docker Image Layers?
+# Deep dive into Docker Image Layers

-In my previous post [Getting started with docker](/tech/docker/getting-started-with-docker), I have explained the basics of docker.
-This post,  we will be deep diving into docker image layers.
-We will be covering following topics in this post,
+In my previous post [Getting started with docker](/tech/docker/getting-started-with-docker), I explained the basics of docker.
+In this post,  we will be deep diving into docker image layers.
+We will be covering the following topics in this post,

 1. What are docker image layers?
-2. Why knowing docker image layers matters?
+2. Why does knowing docker image layers matter?
-3. Where these intermediatery images reside and how to see them?
+3. Where do these intermediary images reside and how to see them?
-4. What are the consitituents of a docker container size?
+4. What are the constituents of a docker container size?

 Are you ready?
 Yes!
 So let's start...

 ## What are docker image layers?

 When we build a docker image using `Dockerfile`, you must have seen the logs on the terminal console.
 There you must have seen some `sha IDs` that it shows.
-Those `sha IDs` are nothing but intermediatery image layers IDs.
+Those `sha IDs` are nothing but intermediary image layers IDs.

 ```shell
 ⟩ docker build -f Dockerfile.new -t bitphile/test-image .      (base)